-The World Ovarian Cancer Coalition is a not-for-profit organization, formally established in 2016, working across the globe towards a world where every woman with ovarian cancer has the best chance of survival, and the best quality of life – wherever she may live.
+Formally established in 2016, the World Ovarian Cancer Coalition is the only global not-for-profit focused on ovarian cancer.
+Working with close to 200 patient advocacy organizations around the world, the Coalition is determined that every woman with ovarian cancer should have the best chance of survival and best quality of life – wherever she may live.

 Who We Are

 Annwen is Chief Executive of Target Ovarian Cancer, the UK’s leading ovarian cancer charity, which she helped establish in 2008.
 A multi award winning charity, it has the ambitious aim of doubling ovarian cancer survival through improving diagnosis, funding research and providing vital support to women with ovarian cancer.

 Annwen is also Chair of the Board of Directors of the World Ovarian Cancer Coalition.
 She was a co-founder of the Coalition, the first of its kind, in 2016 and co-chaired the Expert Advisory Panel for the seminal Every Woman Study™️, published in 2018.
 She has also served on the Steering Group of ENGAGE, the European Network of Gynaecological Cancer Groups.